unChartedZone/dotfiles/README.md

 dotfiles/zsh/zshrc.symlink ~/.zshrc` to make a soft link.

 ## Tmux
-Tmux is a great tool if like to have multiple terminal windows open at once at get nothing accomplished.
+Tmux is a great tool if you like to have multiple terminal windows open at once and get nothing accomplished.
+I made the prefix key for tmux Ctrl-A and change my caps-lock key to be a second ctrl key, that way allowing me to quickly enable the prefix motion.

 ## Vim & Neovim
 I use both Vim and Neovim depending on my needs.
 Vim for any